It's OK to not be OK right now.

 Other Steps You Can Take

 - Take care of your mind.
 Constant searching, scrolling or consumption of coronavirus news can make students feel more anxious and afraid.
-Take breaks from media coverage and use this page for update rather than checking unreliable sites.
+Take breaks from media.

 - Reach out to others.
 Reach out to others and offer support, empathy information and, if possible, tangible help.
 Stay connected using technology such as video chat, Zoom group calls, and cellphone texting and conversations.
 Personal relationships are crucial in maintaining perspective and elevating mood.